THE NEXT STEP

 In 1984, with AST Research, Inc., Safi became the first Pakistani-American to take a company public, amassing sales of more than $100 million.
 In 1991, when Dubai was barely known to American companies, AST was the first technology company to build a new facility in Jebel Ali to reach the Middle East, North Africa, and South Asia.

 By 1992, AST saw profits of $1.4 billion, granting them a spot in the Fortune 500 and Safi the designation of first Pakistani-American founder/CEO of a Fortune 500 company.

-With more than 6,000 employees and sales of over $2.5 billion, AST ranked in the top-10 PC companies in the world and was the market share leader in China.
+With more than 6,000 employees and sales of over $2.5 billion, AST ranked as one of the top PC companies in the world and was the market share leader in China.
 In 1997, the company was acquired by Korea’s largest electronics company, Samsung Electronics.